Takitaa/Ruby/README.md

 ### **Beginner's Hints:**

 !
-In case a push of a Folder does not appear in Github but it does appear in your local and remote (Git) project, surprise, surprise: Github ignores, aka does not display folders unless there is a file inside.
+In case a push of a Folder does not appear in Github but it does appear in your local and remote (Git) project, surprise! surprise!: Github ignores, aka does not display folders unless there is a file inside.
 Meaning: empty folder are ghosted o.0